PeoplesAssembly613/PeoplesAssembly613/_posts/2024-07-24-centretown-residents-resist-mass-eviction.md

 ---
 layout: post
-title:  "'I’m not going to be a statistic in this housing crisis'"
+title:  ""I’m not going to be a statistic in this housing crisis""
 subtitle: "Centretown Residents Resist Mass Eviction"
 categories: [articles]
 image: